top of page

 Thankfully, after much searching, we were able to find a colostrum that met all of those criteria without any compromises.

-NXGEN produces colostrum at their facility in Australia.
+NXGEN Wholefoods produces colostrum supplements at their facility in Australia.
 It comes from cows that graze freely in the Australian Outback.
 The pastures are not sprayed, and the cows are not given hormones.

 This is where the cattle graze that produce the fantastic colostrum we recommend.

-NXGEN is one of the only companies to make its own colostrum from start to finish.
+NXGEN Wholefoods is one of the only companies that produce its own colostrum supplements from start to finish, unlike most companies which buy bulk colostrum from middlemen and have it bottled for them.
 We strive for that kind of traceability with our Farm-To-Bottle Project, which is bringing the farm-to-table concept to supplements.

 Colostrum can be a powerful tool for health, but as with other supplements, the full benefits can only be achieved if it’s made properly.